Simply-divine/Simply-divine/README.md

 -->

 I'm a software engineer at D.E.
 Shaw, India.
 I have completed my undergrad in Computer Engineering at NIT Surat.
 I love building software, reading books (non-fiction) and anime😄.
-- 🔭 I’m currently working as a software engineer at D.E.
-Shaw, India
+- 🔭 I’m currently working on developing quantitative trading software for D.E.
+Shaw.
-- 🌱 I’m currently learning building data intensive applications
+- 🌱 I’m currently learning about building LLM applications.
 - 💬 Ask me about what are my learnings from recent project
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/hardik1221/)
 - ⚡ Fun fact: I remember the birth dates of most of the scientists you know.